-To keep these Cheesy Vegan Mashed Potatoes low-FODMAP, I used garlic-infused olive oil rather than garlic cloves or garlic powder and unsweetened almond milk in place of dairy-based milk.
-I also added dried chives, ground mustard and white pepper for the seasonings and nutritional yeast for the “cheese.”
+To keep these mashed potatoes low-FODMAP, I used garlic-infused olive oil rather than garlic cloves or garlic powder and unsweetened almond milk in place of dairy-based milk.
+I also added dried chives, ground mustard, white pepper and kosher salt for the seasonings and nutritional yeast for the “cheese.”

 These super taters are so creamy and flavorful, if I didn’t tell you, you just might not know they’re dairy-free.
 Yup, they’re that good! 🙂